 As in any type of business venture, there are pros and cons when it comes to investing in mobile homes.
 But honestly, there will always be risk when it comes to investing in anything.
 It’s how you manage your risk and your risk tolerance you need to account for.

-The main pro of mobile home investing is the amount of capital needed.
-In general, you can invest a small amount of money into a mobile home deal than your traditional single-family home property.
+The main pro of a mobile home investment is the amount of capital needed.
+In general, you can invest a small amount of money into a mobile home deal than your traditional single family home property.

 Like the example of my first deal, you can buy a mobile home for as little as $2,000-$3,000, with an average one in my experience hovering more around the $5,000 range.
-Which all means less money in the deal compared to more traditional real estate.
+Which all means less money in the deal compared to more traditional rental property.

 And since you typically don’t have a mortgage on a home that low (I pick up all my properties in cash), you eliminate any payments to the bank.
 Your home is fully paid off and you receive instant cash flow.